-Gardens are not just about plants and flowers, it’s also a great space to enhance because you can do many things to it.
+Gardens are not just about plants and flowers, it’s also great space to enhance because you can do many things to them.
 You can build an outdoor grill area or fireplace, a wishing well, or a small playground for the kids.
 But if you have the space for these things then you can make one more useful addition to your garden – a pathway!

-Paths are not only functional, they can be decorative as well.
+Stone paths are not only functional, they can be decorative as well.
 You can enjoy going around your garden without sinking your shoes into the soft ground after it has rained.
 You can place it anywhere, at the sides or it can cut across the grass, depending on the design layout you have in mind for your garden.

 You’ll need these materials: